MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/voice-routing/configure-a-trunk-with-media-bypass.md

 **To configure a trunk with media bypass**

 1. Log on to the computer as a member of the RTCUniversalServerAdmins group, or as a member of the CsVoiceAdministrator, CsServerAdministrator, or CsAdministrator role.
-For details, see [Delegate setup permissions](https://technet.microsoft.com/en-us/library/gg412735(v=ocs.15).aspx).
+For details, see  [Delegate setup permissions](https://docs.microsoft.com/en-us/lyncserver/lync-server-2013-delegate-setup-permissions).
 2. Open a browser window, and then enter the Admin URL to open the Control Panel.
 For details about the different methods you can use to start the Skype for Business Control Panel, see [Install and open administrative tools](../../management-tools/install-and-open-administrative-tools.md).
 3. In the left navigation bar, click **Voice Routing**, and then click **Trunk Configuration**.
 4. On the **Trunk Configuration** page, use one of the following methods to configure a trunk:
     - Double-click an existing trunk (for example, the **Global** trunk) to display the **Edit Trunk Configuration** dialog box.
     - Click **New**, and then select a scope for the new trunk configuration:
         - **Site trunk**: Choose the site for this trunk configuration from **Select a Site**, and then click **OK**.
-Note that if a trunk configuration has already been created for a site, the site does not appear in Select a Site.
+Note that if a trunk configuration has already been created for a site, the site does not appear in **Select a Site**.
 This trunk configuration will be applied to all trunks in the site.
         - **Pool trunk**: Choose the name of the trunk that this trunk configuration applies to.
 This trunk can be the root trunk or any additional trunks defined in Topology Builder.
 From **Select a Service**, click **OK**.
 Note that if a trunk configuration has already been created for a specific trunk, the trunk does not appear in **Select a Service**.

     > [!NOTE]